ph0nkybit/proof-of-concepts/Use_Of_Hardcoded_Password_In_ALF-BanCO_8.2.x/README.md

 ![System.Data.SQLite](https://raw.githubusercontent.com/ph0nkybit/proof-of-concepts/main/Use_Of_Hardcoded_Password_In_ALF-BanCO_8.2.x/images/System.Data.SQLite.png)

-The following Python2 script can be used to decrypt the database.
+The following Python script can be used to decrypt the database.

 Copying “**HbDat001.alfdb8**” to a new directory and running the script, creates “**HbDat001.sqlite**” in the same directory (thanks to https://gist.github.com/zuccaro for the original Python code).